sofmeright/fairer-pages/themes/Themes.md

 All themes support **all HTTP 4xx and 5xx error codes dynamically!** Each theme uses a single dynamic error page that automatically displays the correct error code and message for any HTTP error (400-599).

+## Random Theme

+The **random** theme automatically picks a different theme each time, keeping error pages fresh and unexpected!

+---

 ## Theme Screenshots

 ### anisorry